High Point, North Carolina

 High Point is a city in the Piedmont Triad region of the U.S. state of North Carolina.
 Most of the city is in Guilford County, with parts extending into Randolph, Davidson, and Forsyth counties.
 High Point is North Carolina's only city that extends into four counties.
-As of the 2020 census the city had a total population of 113,887 with an estimated population of 114,086 in 2021.
-High Point is the ninth-largest municipality in North Carolina, the third-largest municipality in the Piedmont Triad metropolitan area, and the 259th-largest city in the U.S.
+Stokesdale, a town, also extends over four counties.
+As of the 2020 census the city had a total population of 114,059.
+High Point is the ninth-most populous in North Carolina, the third-largest municipality in the Piedmont Triad, and the 259th-most populous city in the U.S.

 Major industries in High Point include furniture, textiles, and bus manufacturing.
 The city's official slogan is "North Carolina's International City" due to the semi-annual High Point Furniture Market that attracts 100,000 exhibitors and buyers from around the world.
 It is home to High Point University, a private Methodist-affiliated institution founded in 1924.

+The current mayor of High Point is Cyril Jefferson.